My account - online forms

 The East Riding Community Covenant complements, at a local level, the Armed Forces Covenant.

-This group (ERCCDG) was established to consider the issues facing the local Armed Forces community and any support that is required to meet their needs.
+The Delivery Group is a partnership that was established to consider the issues facing the local Armed Forces community and any support that is required to meet their needs.
 The Group meets three times a year and is chaired by the council’s Armed Forces Champion.

 More details on the group and its current membership are provided in the Terms of Reference.